"The Many Saints of Newark"

 John Irving's novel "The World According to Garp" was set in New England, but the 1982 film was shot on location in Fishers Island and Roslyn.

 Woody Allen wrote, directed and starred in the mockumentary film "Zelig" (1983), which features shots of Long Beach and Old Bethpage.

-Mill Neck Manor was the setting for some of the comedic scenes in "Trading Places" (1983) starring, from left, Eddie Murphy, Jamie Lee Curtis and Dan Aykroyd.
+Mill Neck Manor was the setting for some of the comedic scenes in "Trading Places" (1983) starring Eddie Murphy, Jamie Lee Curtis and Dan Aykroyd.